stephenbyrne99/solidly/readme.md

-# stableswap
+# solidswap

-Stable swap protocol allows low cost, near 0 slippage trades on tightly correlated assets.
+Solid swap protocol allows low cost, near 0 slippage trades on uncorrelated or tightly correlated assets.
 Gas used is ~100k.
 The protocol incentivizes fees instead of liquidity.
 Liquidity providers (LPs) are given incentives in the form of `token`, the amount received is calculated as follows;

 * 40% of weekly distribution weighted on fees accrued for the protocol as a function of feeShare / totalFees
 * 60% of weekly distribution weighted on votes from ve-token holders